-- 4.5.1 The applicants still desire a unique house that fully meets the developing needs of their family.
-The design approach has been to deliver their internal space and layout requirements; respond to the preapplication feedback to better blend with its immediate neighbours; meet the requirements of the Downs Hill Conservation Area SPD; and for the building to sit comfortably in its plot without over-dominating the street scene.
-The applicants trust all these criteria have been successfully achieved. - 4.5.2 The applicants have also been keen to achieve a sustainable, energy-efficient and environmentally friendly home.
-To that end the remodelled house will incorporate several features to significantly reduce the site's carbon-footprint, its dependency on fossil fuels and help conserve water.
-Excavating the new basement space may facilitate the installation of a ground-source heat pump and the practicalities and cost-effectiveness of such an installation are being investigated.
-The design also gives possibilities for the inclusion of green roofs, roof tile photovoltaic arrays, and grey-water recycling.
-The applicants are evaluating a range of sustainability measures and will report further, in consultation with the LPA, during the planning process. - 4.5.3 Throughout the redevelopment, the floor areas of all the rooms comfortably exceeds the minimum standards required by both regional and local planning policies. - 4.5.4 Following the recent pre-application advice from the LPA, the applicants conducted a local design study of neighbouring and nearby properties in the Downs Hill Conservation Area (DHCA) .
+4.5.1 The applicants still desire a unique house that fully meets the developing needs of their family.
+The design approach has been to deliver their internal space and layout requirements; respond to the pre-application feedback to better blend with its immediate neighbours; meet the requirements of the Downs Hill Conservation Area SPD; and for the building to sit comfortably in its plot without over-dominating the street scene.
+The applicants trust all these criteria have been successfully achieved through the revised proposals.

+4.5.2 The applicants have also been keen to achieve a sustainable, energy-efficient and environmentally friendly home.
+To that end the redesigned house will incorporate several features to significantly reduce the site's carbon-footprint, its dependency on fossil fuels and help conserve water.
+The revised design still offers the possibility for the inclusion of a green roof, together with roof tile photovoltaic arrays, and greywater recycling.
+The applicants will continue to evaluate a range of sustainability measures and will report further, in consultation with the LPA, during the planning process.

+4.5.3 The floor areas of all the rooms in the redevelopment continues to comfortably exceed the minimum standards required by both regional and local planning policies.

+4.5.4 Following the recent pre-application advice from the LPA, the applicants conducted a local design study of neighbouring and nearby properties in the Downs Hill Conservation Area (DHCA).
 The photographs below show the range of designs and materials in this immediate part of the conservation area.
-Borrowing from many of these design features, the applicants have developed the submitted proposal.
+Although a departure from the original application's design, the revised proposal continues to borrow and echo many of these local DHCA design features.
 It is both a high-quality contemporary design and compatible with the local character, as required by the pre-application advice and the policies contained in the Downs Hill Conservation Area SPD and the local plan.

-Neighbouring and nearby DHCA properties showing the range of design features and finishes adopted for the redesign of the proposed remodelled house.
+Neighbouring and nearby DHCA properties showing the range of design features and finishes adopted for the redesign of the proposed redeveloped house.

-Substantial properties opposite 24 Downs Hill showing pitched, hipped and gabled roofs
+Substantial properties opposite 24 Downs Hill showing pitched and gabled roofs